unplugin/unplugin-imagemin/README.md

 Png format converts webp format by default, but if you do not specify the conversion attribute, the suffix will not be modified.

-### Be careful
-Squoosh does not support sass and node 18 or above in web.
-Sass is not supported because of a global variable conflict It will be solved in the future.
-If there are similar requirements, it is recommended to change mode to sharp.
 ### MozJPEG

 ```ts